guysoft/CustomPiOS/README.rst

 Where to get it?
 ----------------

-Clone this repo for now, we are still new.
-Then follow instructions.
+[Clone this repo](https://github.com/guysoft/CustomPiOS), we are still new.
+Then follow instructions either to build an existing distro or create your own.